ElektraInitiative/PermaplanT/doc/guidelines/frontend-keyhandling.md

 - key listener can either be bound on document or on specific node that is passed to hook
 - listener is active as long as the component where hook is used is rendered

+### Important Notes for Konva Key Handling

+- since keys cannot be bound directly on konva elements, keybinding have to check if the corresponding layer is active to avoid collisions
+- if keys should only be active if map is focused, handlers have to be bound to canvas section of the map component

 ## Further Readings